php-fig/fig-standards/accepted/FIG-0-logger-interface.md

 - A ninth method, `log`, accepts a log level as first argument.
 Calling this method with one of the log level constants MUST have the same result as calling the level-specific method.
-Calling this method with a level not defined by this specification MUST throw a `Psr\Log\InvalidArgumentException` if the implementation does not know about the level.
+Calling this method with a level not defined by this specification MUST throw a `PhpFig\Log\InvalidArgumentException` if the implementation does not know about the level.
 Users SHOULD NOT use a custom level without knowing for sure the current implementation supports it.